 Understanding the physiology of the process

-It’s important to know what exactly happens to your body while breath-hold and freediving to depth.
-It takes away from you lots of the stress caused by uncertainty.
+It’s important to know what exactly happens to your body while you hold your breath and freedive to depth.
+It eliminates lots of the stress caused by uncertainty.
 When you know what to expect and why something happens one way and not another, especially when you discover that your body and reflexes play by your side, it’s much easier to relax and enjoy the whole process.

-Increasing a breath hold in a safe manner
+Increasing your breath hold in a safe manner

-The majority of the people, when asked how much they think they can hold their breath, answer “oh, I can’t do even 1 minute!”.
-After the first day of the freediving course, most of the people have a smile on their faces, saying “I couldn’t believe this”.
-There was one student, who did 5:30 minutes on the first day of the freediving course and was completely shocked all the day after because he couldn’t believe the stopwatch.
-No one says that everyone can make such a long breath hold on the first day, and there is no need for it, but, for sure, you will be surprised by your own results.
-There are a couple of “freediving lifehacks” as breathing and relaxation techniques, which the instructor explains and shows to students, which allow them to stay without breathing for longer.
+The majority of people, when asked how long they think they can hold their breath for, answer “Oh, I can’t even do 1 minute!”
+After the first day of the course, most of the people have a smile on their faces, saying “I couldn’t believe this”.
+There was one student who did 5:30 minutes on the first day of the freediving course and was completely shocked all the day after because he couldn’t believe the stopwatch.
+Not everyone can do such a long breath hold on the first day, and there’s no need for it, but, for sure, you will be surprised by your own results.
+There are many freediving exercises, relaxation techniques, and specific breath training for freediving which the instructor shows to students at the course to teach them to stay without the air for longer.

 Learning equalization

-Equalization in freediving is different than in scuba diving because freedivers are descending faster, head down and don’t have a tank with the air behind their backs.
-In your basic course, you will have an introduction to a Frenzel maneuver, which allows you to equalize taking into account all the above conditions.
-You will practice different exercises to increase your awareness of muscles involved in the process on dry land and then transfer the skills to the water environment.
+Equalization in freediving is different than in scuba diving, because freedivers are descending faster, head down, and don’t have a tank with the air behind their backs.
+In your basic course, you’ll be introduced to the Frenzel maneuver, which allows you to equalize with all the above conditions.
+You’ll practice various exercises to increase your awareness of muscles involved in the process on dry land and then transfer the skills to the water.

 Diving techniques

-Learning the most efficient way to dive from the surface, maintaining body position, and practicing proper finning techniques will take away a lot of effort.
+Learning the most efficient way to dive from the surface, maintaining body position, and practicing proper finning techniques help to save a lot of effort.
 The proper technique helps to save precious oxygen, and, as a result, makes your dives more pleasant, effective, and, of course, longer.
-An instructor will always be by your side to correct your position and provide you with advice on what and how can be improved.
+The instructor will always be by your side to correct your position and give advice on what to improve and how to do it best.

 Safety measures and accident prevention

-A lot of the attention on the courses is dedicated to safety and this is the number one priority.
-Freediving is a safe sport when practiced correctly without neglecting safety rules and standards.
-A lot of accidents can be prevented if you follow the rules, so during your education, an instructor will explain all the situations which can hypothetically happen, how to prevent them and what to do if an accident occurs.
+A lot of the attention on the courses is dedicated to safety, and this is the number one priority.
+Freediving is a safe sport when practiced correctly without neglecting safety standards.
+A lot of accidents can be prevented if you follow the rules, so during your education, the instructor will show how to use the equipment safely, describe the issues that may happen, and explain how to prevent them and what to do in case of an accident.

 Quality of the information

-There are tons of unverified information on the internet regarding freediving, so it is very easy to get confused.
-Sometimes that information can even be controversial, so you never know what to believe.
-Taking a freediving course from an experienced instructor who is teaching under a world-recognized organization will take you out of that kind of problem.
-The manuals of the organizations are proven by many different professional and knowledgeable freedivers, medics, and lawyers, which means that you receive the most accurate and updated information.
-Moreover, if you have some questions, a professional instructor always is ready to clarify them and provide you with an answer.
+There are tons of unverified information on the internet regarding freediving, so it’s very easy to get confused.
+Sometimes that information can be controversial, so you never know what to believe.
+Taking a freediving course from an experienced instructor teaching under a world-recognized organization, you won’t have this problem.
+The manuals of the organizations are verified by many professional knowledgeable freedivers, medics, and lawyers, which means you receive the most accurate and updated information.
+Moreover, if you have questions, a professional instructor always is ready to clarify them and provide you with an answer.

 Fun

-In addition to what is already written above there is one more important thing: taking a freediving course is just fun.
-You are trying something new in a company of like-minded people and making friends.
-You make discoveries about the capabilities of your mind and body you didn’t know before.
-You meet a piece and meditative state of mind in the underwater world while it meets a new member of a worldwide freediving community.
+In addition, there’s one more important thing: taking a freediving course is just fun.
+You’re trying something new in a company of like-minded people and making friends.
+You discover your mind and body can do things you didn’t know they could do before.
+You acquire a meditative state of mind in the underwater world while meeting new members of the worldwide freediving community.

 Summary

-Taking a basic freediving course will bring you a lot of new knowledge and impressions to your life.
+Taking a basic freediving course will bring you a lot of new knowledge and impressions.
 You’ll understand why this practice is so natural for humans and how our body adapts to being underwater.
-You will become aware of relaxation techniques that will help you to relax your body and mind and consume oxygen in the saving mode.
+You’ll become aware of relaxation techniques that will help relax your body and mind and consume oxygen in the saving mode.

-You’ll know how to safely dive with a buddy, prevent accidents, and how react right in case of emergency.
-So, in short words, you’ll become a confident freediver who will be able to discover the underwater world with a buddy in a safe and comfortable manner.
+You’ll learn how to safely dive with a buddy, prevent accidents, and react right in case of emergency.
+So, in short, you’ll become a confident freediver able to discover the underwater world with a buddy in a safe and comfortable manner.